-Formed in 1971, Lake Stewards of Maine (LSM) is the longest-standing state-wide citizen lake monitoring program in the U.S. Originally formed through the Maine Department of Environmental Protection, LSM was known as the Volunteer Lake Monitoring Program and performed water quality monitoring and watershed assessment surveys.
+Formed in 1971, Lake Stewards of Maine (LSM) is the longest-standing state-wide citizen lake monitoring program in the U.S. Originally formed through the Maine Department of Environmental Protection, LSM was known as the Volunteer Lake Monitoring Program and performed water quality monitoring and watershed health assessments.
 In 1993, due to budget constraints, the program began the process of incorporation as a non-profit entity.
 In 1996 the program was incorporated as a 501(c)(3) under the direction of Scott Williams.
-In 2002, the program expanded to include an invasive species monitoring program under the direction of Roberta Hill.
-In 2021, Adam Zemans became the executive director of Lake Stewards of Maine.
+In 2002, the program expanded to include an aquatic invasive species monitoring program.

 Lake Stewards of Maine (LSM) has more than 1,200 active volunteers monitoring more than 525 lakes statewide.
 Many of our volunteers have continuously monitored the health of their lake for a quarter century, or more.
 LSM has been nationally recognized for efficiency and effectiveness in training and supporting citizen lake monitors.
 Much of what is known about Maine’s lakes and ponds is the result of years of dedicated effort by our network of volunteers.
 The volunteers’ work is an effective tool for fostering lake stewardship by raising community awareness about the connection between lakes and their watersheds, and has save communities hundreds of thousands of dollars through the preventative actions and early warning monitoring they perform.

 Lake Stewards of Maine (LSM) is the primary provider of lake data for the State of Maine.